 We generally target properties with purchase prices ranging from $5 million to $25 million, as we believe there is less competition from larger institutional investors that typically target larger properties and portfolios.
 Our portfolio is diversified not only by tenant, industry and geography, but also by property type, which we believe differentiates us from certain other net lease REITs and further reduces risk and enhances cash flow stability.
 We are an active asset manager and regularly review each of our properties for changes in the credit of the tenant, business performance at the property, industry trends and local real estate market conditions.

-Our portfolio is diversified by tenant, property type, industry and geography, and has an average remaining lease term in excess of 10 years.
+Our portfolio is diversified by tenant, property type, industry and geography, and has an average remaining lease term of 10 years.
 Our portfolio’s highlights include credit quality of tenants, duration of leases, net lease structure, and diversification.

 Our primary investment strategy is to acquire, own and actively manage a diversified portfolio of single‑tenant, income producing retail, industrial, medical and other office properties throughout the United States that are subject to long‑term net leases.
 In order to reduce the risks associated with adverse developments affecting a particular tenant, industry, geography or property type, we have assembled, and will seek to maintain, a portfolio that is diversified accordingly.